RaudelAl/AlvaradoRTopTen/README.md

 // Top 10 website
 // create a top 10 website list with a partner
 // Peer Reviewed by : AK Dutt
-// Peer Comment : Webiste is grat.
+// Peer Comment : Webiste is great.
 I love the design and the use of the no face pictures. discriptions are great.